chicagopython/code-of-conduct/incident-response.md

 The intent of incident response is to provide a guideline for how to respond to Code of Conduct issues while they are happening.
-Regardless of the severity of the incident, a report should be sent to chipy.conduct@gmail.com as soon as is convenient.
+Regardless of the severity of the incident, a report should be sent via [conduct hotline] as soon as is convenient.

 1. If there is immediate danger or you are unsure, contact security or local law enforcement.